How to control your home stereo with Alexa or Google Home

 Voice-control technology is advancing quickly.
 I've enjoyed it in my home for a while, and feel it's at its best when playing music.
-I think this is going to be big.

 But here at Crutchfield, convenience is only part of the story.
 We always ask ourselves: how can we get better sound?
 In this article, I'll show you how to integrate voice control into an excellent-sounding home music system.

 Voice-assistant devices like the Amazon Echo Dot are making it possible to play music simply by calling out your request.